rouskinlab/seismic-rna/src/userdocs/manuals/workflow.rst

-Running the Workflow
+Run SEISMIC-RNA
 ================================================================================

-There are three points from which you can begin the main workflow:
+There are three points from which you can begin the workflow of SEISMIC-RNA:

 - To start from files of raw sequencing reads (in FASTQ format) that must be demultiplexed (split into subfiles via barcodes), begin at :ref:`wf_demult`.